Core Exercise -- the truth about abs

 Never train to failure when performing your exercise routine.

 Core exercise related pages to help you further

 Once you understand how to exercise safely and are properly warmed-up, you are ready to select the exercises for your routine.
-See the links listed below.
+See the page links listed below.

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the core exercise page, these books are excellent further reading suggestions.

 On most pages of our website, we aim to recommend the very best books available according to the topic of each page.
 We endeavor to make the best suggestions based on experience and our many years of work and research in the fields of health and fitness.
 We suggest only books that we have read and can wholly commend.